Plants help your aquarium in a variety of ways, such as: providing shelter for fish and keeping the water clean and oxygenated.

 Their thin white roots are buried beneath the substrate to anchor the plant in place.

-Depending on how you plant it, this species can climb up to the surface of the water or spread across the bottom as a carpet (like Staurogyne repens).
+Depending on how you plant it, this species can climb up to the surface of the water or spread across the bottom like a carpet (like Staurogyne repens).

 Buying Water Wisteria